jamescarruthers/PlotteRXY/Hardware/readme.md

 ![Naming diagram](./diagram.png)

 Only print one Y-axis folder - depending on what extrusion profile you are using for your y-axis.
-Unless you are making a giant plotter then use the 2020 sized version.
+Unless you are making a giant A0 or larger plotter then use the 2020 sized version.
+Note that this design hasn't been tested above A1 size.

 # How long should my extrusions be?